brianhouse/art_and_code/units/7_recursion/assignment.md

 ## Sketch #7: Recursion

-For this sketch, you will create a "glitch" version of an image of your choice.
-Create a transformation of the original that is your own (not a copy of these examples) and which serves an aesthetic and conceptual purpose in relation to the original image.
+For this sketch, you will design one or more recursive algorithms.
+Your code may be short—a rich aesthetic outcome produced by simple procedures is what you should aim for.
+You may make use of base cases, random conditionals, multiple branches, and other techniques, but the only strict requirement is a function that calls itself.

 Submit your code along with a [3-sentence description](../../resources/description_guidelines.md).
-Include the original image along with an image of your reimagined version.
+Additionally, include an image produced from your sketch that you think is the most interesting or best represents your intention (choosing one of many outputs produced by the computer is a part of the artistic process).